joannesong/AC-Android/lessons/03-Android-Development/Lecture-4-Layouts-XML-in-Android/README.md

 ## Tweek and Feel

-Experiment with these attributes in the notepad app
+Experiment with these attributes in the [Android Layouts app](https://github.com/C4Q/AC-Android-Apps/tree/master/AndroidLayoutsXML)

 ## Exercises